AutoScheduleJS/queries-scheduler/README.md

 operations:
 - place potentials with most pressure.
-- invalidate placement when incompatible user state transformation (throw exception).
+- When all possible queries are placed and some potentials are left, throw exception.
 New provider query is pushed.
 Can now be placed thanks to user state potential.
+- tasks with zero potential have pressure of -1 instead of +Infinity.
 - task potential = intersection of query potential (internal constraints) + query dependencies + user state potential.
-- impossible to place (material time) => throw exception.
+- impossible to place (material time) => throw exception. (conflict)

 when the stream complete without error, it should be the final timeline.